brainiak/rt-cloud/docs/how-to-wrap-your-project.md

 ### **Load Project Configurations**
 RT-Cloud experiments use a TOML file for configuration settings.
 You can define your own configuration variables just by adding them to the TOML configuration file.
-Your configuration variables will automatically appear in the web interface 'settings' tab and you can adjust the values from the page.
+Your configuration variables will automatically appear in the web interface 'settings' tab and you can adjust the values from that page.

-Use the loadConfigFile funtion from your experiment script to load your configurations into a structured object
+Use the loadConfigFile function from your experiment script to load your configurations into a structured object

     import rtCommon.utils as utils
     cfg = utils.loadConfigFile(args.config)

-Access configurations within the experiment script using the config structure
+Access configurations within your experiment script using the config structure

     print(cfg.subjectName, cfg.subjectDay)